Braess' Paradoxes in Coupled Power and Transportation Systems: Mitigation

-\paragraph{Static Pricing.} In this case, we are interested in identifying exogenous charging prices $\bm \Pi \in \mathcal P \subseteq \mathbb R^{\nr}$, where $\mathcal P$ is a convex subset of $\mathbb R^{\nr}$ embedding elementary constraints for the pricing policy (i.e., box constraints).
+In this case, we are interested in identifying exogenous charging prices $\bm \Pi \in \mathcal P \subseteq \mathbb R^{\nr}$, where $\mathcal P$ is a convex subset of $\mathbb R^{\nr}$ embedding elementary constraints for the pricing policy (i.e., box constraints).
 When the charging prices $\bm \Pi$ are fixed exogenously, the influence between travel pattern and power grid dispatch is no longer mutual.
-Indeed, given $\bm \Pi$, the transportation UE $\mathbf x$ \mh{can be characterized by the following convex program
+Indeed, given $\bm \Pi$, the transportation UE $\mathbf x(\bm \Pi)$ \mh{can be characterized by a convex program (see Lemma 12 in Section~\ref{sec:proofs}), which in turn through the charging load drives the economic dispatch solution $\bm \lambda(\bm \Pi)$.} We denote the two convex programs determining $(\mathbf{x}(\bm \Pi), \bm \lambda(\bm \Pi))$ compactly by: